SkyeWrenbrook/soc-analyst-labs/picoctf-labs/server_side_template_injection1 (ssti1)/writeup.md

 The form accepted user input which appeared to be processed by the server.
 ![Hello World Input](screenshots/03%20input_hello_world.png)

-clicking 'OK' produced the following:
+Clicking 'OK' produced the following webpage:
 ![Hello World Response](screenshots/04%20hello_world_response.png)

 ### 2. Intercepting the Request